isaac-adebayo/jenkins-ecommerce-deploy/README.md

    **_Objective:_** Connect Jenkins to the version control system for source code management. <br>

-   **_Steps:_*** <br>
+   **_Steps:_** <br>

    - Created a Github [repository](https://github.com/isaac-adebayo/jenkins-ecommerce-deploy.git) specifically meant for this project.
-This repository is also used by the developers of the ecommerce website to maintain versions of the website.
+This repository is also shared by the developers of the ecommerce website to maintain versions of the website.
+   - Went to the repository _`Settings -> Webhooks -> Add webhook`_
    -